Just two teams remain in the 2026 NFL playoff bracket.

 ⬇️ Download our NFL Playoffs Bracket Printable PDF file.

-For the fifth year in a row, the NFL postseason features 14 teams — seven in each conference.
+For the fifth year in a row, the NFL postseason features 14 teams — seven from each conference.

 The No. 1 seeds in the AFC and NFC receive first-round byes and home-field advantage throughout the playoffs.